ZOulhadj/8086_decoder/README.md

 # 8086 decoder

 A project to learn about assembly and is currently work in progress.
-The program simulates /instruction decode/ and works by reading a Intel 8086 binary assembly stream and decodes it.
+The program simulates *instruction decode* and works by reading a Intel 8086 binary assembly stream and decodes it.

 ## Resources